Working in the UK on a Student Visa

 You can get a letter from SSiD which will confirm your official course end date which you can use to prove your right to work full time to employers.

 An employer's guide to right to work checks also confirms your right to work after you have completed your course.
 This can be useful to refer to if employers are unsure about your right to work.
-Please note that some Employers may only wish to employ you on a full-time basis after your official course end date.

-If you later fail your exams and/or are repeating any modules or coursework during the wrap up period, you will be considered to be a term-time student and you should only work 20 hours per week.
+If you later fail your exams and are repeating any modules or coursework during the wrap up period, you will be considered to be a term-time student and you should only work 20 hours per week.

 If you complete your course early